mihiarc/rpa-landuse-viewer/README.md

-# RPA Land Use Change Data Processing
+# RPA Land Use Change Data Viewer

-This repository contains tools for processing and analyzing the USDA Forest Service's Resources Planning Act (RPA) land use change projection data.
-The dataset provides county-level land use transition projections for the conterminous United States from 2020 to 2070.
+## About the RPA Assessment

+The Resources Planning Act (RPA) Assessment is a report prepared in response to the mandate in the 1974 Forest and Rangeland Renewable Resources Planning Act (Public Law 93-378, 88 Stat 475, as amended).
+The 2020 RPA Assessment is the sixth report in this series and provides a comprehensive analysis of the status, trends, and projected future of U.S. forests, forest product markets, rangelands, water, biodiversity, outdoor recreation, and the effects of socioeconomic and climatic change upon these resources.

+The Assessment evaluates conditions across all ownerships nationwide and projects resource trends from 2020 to 2070 across four scenarios with differing assumptions about:
+- U.S. and global population and economic growth
+- Technology change
+- Bioenergy preferences
+- Openness of international trade
+- Wood-energy consumption
+- Global climate change

+The results inform resource managers and policymakers as they develop strategies to sustain natural resources.
+Important differences are found regionally and locally, highlighting the need for flexible adaptation and management strategies.
+The USDA Forest Service uses these results to inform strategic planning and forest planning.

+## Key Findings

+The RPA Assessment projections reveal several important trends for land use in the United States:

+- **Developed land area** is projected to increase in the future, while all non-developed land uses are projected to lose area.
+The most common source of new developed land is forest land.

+- **Forest land area** is projected to decrease under all scenarios, although at lower rates than projected by the 2010 Assessment.
+Overall forest land losses are projected to be between 1.9 and 3.7 percent by 2070.

+- **Climate and economic impacts** vary: Higher projected population and income growth lead to relatively less forest land, while hotter projected future climates lead to relatively more forest land.

+- **Sensitivity to factors**: Projected future land use change is more sensitive to the variation in economic factors across RPA scenarios than to the variation among climate projections.

+- **Regional variations**: The greatest increases in developed land use are projected for the RPA South Region, with highest forest land loss also projected in this region.

 ## Dataset Overview

 The data represents gross land-use changes projected at the county level, based on an empirical econometric model of observed land-use transitions from 2001-2012 using National Resources Inventory (NRI) data.
-The projections include:
+Land use change is a major driver of resource change, and these projections were made for each county in the conterminous United States from 2020 to 2070.

+The projections cover five major land use classes (forest, developed, crop, pasture, and rangeland) and are explicitly linked to projected climate change and socioeconomic change through the 20 RPA scenario-climate futures.
+All land use change was assumed to occur on privately owned land, with land development treated as an irreversible change.
+The projections are policy-neutral, based on historical land use relationships driven by future climate change and socioeconomic growth assumptions.

-### Land Use Model
+### Land-use Change Model

 The land use projections were generated using a model that integrates climate, economic, and land quality factors: